SlipperyyIce/VidaVodka/vida/README.md

 # Vida Vodka Website

-This is a website I built for my friends business
+This is a website I build for my friends business